0330 822 0505

 Credit history

-If you have a bad credit history then lenders will consider you a bigger risk and may charge you higher interest rates on your £200,000 mortgage, meaning your monthly repayments will be higher too.
+If you have a bad credit history, lenders will consider you a bigger risk and may charge you higher interest rates on your £200,000 mortgage, which will also increase your monthly repayments.

 The type of mortgage you take out will make a big difference to how much you pay every month.
-A repayment mortgage, where you pay interest as well as paying off the capital each month, will have higher repayments than a £200,000 interest only mortgage where, as the name suggests, you are only paying the interest.
+A repayment mortgage, where you pay interest and pay off the capital each month, will have higher repayments than a £200,000 interest-only mortgage, where, as the name suggests, you are only paying the interest.

-However, with this method, you will have to pay the whole capital amount back at the end of the loan and so you’ll need a plan in place to do this, approved by your lender, which may involve paying into savings or investments every month on top of your mortgage payments.
+However, with this method, you will have to pay the whole capital amount back at the end of the loan, so you’ll need a plan approved by your lender to do this.
+This plan may involve paying into savings or investments every month on top of your mortgage payments.

 Fixed or variable rates

-Choosing a fixed rate mortgage may mean your payments are slightly higher initially than on a variable rate, but you eliminate the risk of interest rates rising during your fixed rate period, thus making your monthly repayments predictable and secure.
+A fixed-rate mortgage may initially mean slightly higher payments than a variable-rate mortgage.
+Still, you eliminate the risk of interest rates rising during the fixed-rate period, making your monthly repayments predictable and secure.

 Get matched with a broker experienced in £200,000 mortgages